bigandy/bigandy.github.io/_posts/2013-03-15-friday-afternoon-thought.md

 layout: post
 published: true
 title: Friday Afternoon Thought
-Summary: Thinking out loud on a rainy Friday afternoon
+summary: Thinking out loud on a rainy Friday afternoon
 ---

 Rain is falling from a dark grey sky marking the end of Winter and the start of Spring.
 There's a lot